-The crest of the Bypass, between School Street and Clark Street, will be approximately 22 feet higher than the existing track (about 45 feet above ground level, or roughly the height of a four-story building).
-This height will be only at the crest, just long enough to clear the Red Line, and then it will slope back to the existing height of the Brown Line track structure.
-This will not be the highest point in the CTA rail system, nor will it be the highest structure in the neighborhood, as multiple nearby buildings are substantially taller.
+The crest of the Red-Purple Bypass, between School Street and Clark Street, is approximately 22 feet higher than the existing track (about 45 feet above ground level, or roughly the height of a four-story building).
+This height is only at the crest, just long enough to clear the Red Line, and then it slopes back to the existing height of the Brown Line track structure.
+This is not the highest point in the CTA rail system, nor is it the highest structure in the neighborhood, as multiple nearby buildings are substantially taller.

 CTA developed a Neighborhood Redevelopment Plan for the project area to encourage redevelopment or plans for parcels remaining after construction.
 To provide context for the new construction, CTA developed conceptual renderings of what redevelopment might look like.
 These images included several different buildings, all of which are feasible based on the lot sizes available after construction of the new rail lines and that have been guided significantly by community input.
 CTA published the development plans, which can be found at transitchicago.com/rpm/todplan.

 Construction will have very minimal impact to the Addison Red Line station but will intermittently impact streets south of Wrigley Field, such as Clark and Sheffield at Roscoe.
 Impacts will be temporary, related to the placement of foundations and overhead beams.
 To the extent possible, necessary street closures would not take place on peak attendance game days.

 The Vautravers building, located at 947-949 W. Newport Avenue is part of the Newport Avenue District, a designated Chicago Landmark.
-This building stands directly in the path of the proposed alignment for the Red and Purple lines north of Belmont station.
-Rather than raze the building, CTA will relocate this building out of the path of the new alignment about 30 feet west of its current location to preserve the historic integrity of the Newport Avenue District.
+This building stood directly in the path of the realignment for the Red and Purple lines north of Belmont station.
+Rather than raze the building, CTA in 2021 relocated this building out of the path of the new alignment about 30 feet west of its current location to preserve the historic integrity of the Newport Avenue District.